Healthy One Bowl Pumpkin Chocolate Chip Bread

 - ½ teaspoon baking soda

-- 1 teaspoon homemade pumpkin pie spice or store bought
+- 2 teaspoons homemade pumpkin pie spice substitute with store bought

 - ¼ teaspoon salt